 The territory includes the sub-Antarctic, Amsterdam Island, Saint-Paul Island, Crozet Islands, and the Kerguelen Islands which are located far from Reunion in the southern Indian Ocean.
 The territory also includes Adélie Land, the sector of Antarctica claimed by France.

-Located at 1 Rue Gabriel Dejean, the TAAF information centre includes displays and photographic exhibitions relating to the islands and also sells ‘TAAF’ postage stamps.
+Located at 1 Rue Gabriel Dejean, the TAAF information centre, which is housed inside a former river-front warehouse, includes displays and photographic exhibitions relating to the islands and also sells ‘TAAF’ postage stamps.

 Opening Hours: The TAAF Information Centre is open weekdays from 08:30 am to 12 pm then from 2 pm to 5 pm.